Title: Concertmaster and Personnel Manager

-Everett Zlatoff-Mirsky, Violinist at Chicago Performing Arts Incorporated, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in the field of music.
+Everett Zlatoff-Mirsky, Concertmaster of the Lyric Opera Orchestra of Chicago, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in the field of music.

 Contact Mr. Zlatoff-Mirsky: